-&lt;sup>30For an overview of banking in the South see Schwiekart, 1987; for banking in Mississippi see Bentley, 1978, Brough, 19\\, Kilbourne, 2006; for Alabama see Brantley, 1961; for Arkansas, see Worley, 1950; for an overview of the corruption question in southern banking see Wallis, 2008.
+30. For an overview of banking in the South, see Schwiekart (1987); for banking in Mississippi, see Bentley (1978); Brough (1970), and Kilbourne (2006); for Alabama, see Brantley (1961); for Arkansas, see Worley (1950); for an overview of the corruption question in Southern banking, see Wallis (2008).

 In most cases, however, states had not been hoodwinked.
-Deliberation over whether to build canals was usually a multi-year process, involving different groups and interests, many of whom had full opportunity to put their case before the people and the legislature.
+Deliberation over whether to build canals was usually a multiyear process, involving different groups and interests, many of whom had full opportunity to put their case before the people and the legislature.
 Bank chartering policy evolved over a number of years and was also the subject of an extended public debate (Wallis, Sylla, and Legler 1994).
 The debates were so long lasting that they formed the basis for informal (or formal in some cases) political parties and organizations.
-The Albany Regency was a consciously designed political machine that used control of bank chartering as an element in funding the party machinery.
-There were canal Democrats in New York, bank Democrats in Indiana, and the canal faction and the railroad faction in Pennsylvania.
-In most states, the ongoing debate over internal improvements and banking, provided the structure and interest for the formation of durable patterns of interests, that were often reflected in nascent political parties.
+The Albany Regency was a consciously designed political machine that used control of bank chartering as an element in funding the party machinery.32 There were canal Democrats in New York, bank Democrats in Indiana, and the canal faction and the railroad faction in Pennsylvania.
+In most states, the ongoing debate over internal improvements and banking provided the structure and interest for the formation of durable patterns of interests that were often reflected in nascent political parties.